How-to-vote card: Federal

+New South Wales

+New South Wales uses optional preferential voting (OPV) for the Legislative Assembly (Lower House).
+This means that voters only need to number one box on the Lower House ballot paper, but may choose to number more.
+Therefore, several parties (including the Coalition) only show one box numbered.
+Below is an example of a Coalition how-to-vote card that numbers only one box, showing the how-to-vote card for the Nationals candidate for Lismore (Alex Rubin) in 2023:

-Preference Deals
+Preference deals

 A major political strategy during Australian political campaigns are preference deals, which direct voters to preference candidates in a specific and desirable order.

 These deals have a large impact especially in seats where voters select minor parties or independents above the major parties.

-For example, in the 2019 election over a quarter of voters preferenced a minor party/ independent candidate first on their ballots.
-In the 2019 federal election, 82.2% of Greens preferences went to the Labor party, while the Coalition received about 65% of One Nation and United Australia Party preferences.
+For example, in the 2019 election over a quarter of voters preferenced a minor party or an independent candidate first on their ballots.
+In the 2019 federal election, 82.2% of Greens voter preferences went to the Labor party, while the Coalition received about 65% of One Nation and United Australia Party voter preferences.

-It is typical for the Greens to give preference to the ALP over the coalition.
-In the 2022 federal election, the UAP has preferenced the coalition in various marginal seats, increasing the likelihood of the coalition winning in these seats.
+It is typical for the Greens to recommend their voters preference the ALP over the Coalition.
+In the 2022 federal election, the United Australia Party recommended preference to the Coalition in various marginal seats, increasing the likelihood of the Coalition winning in these seats.

 Since the 1960s, reliance on how-to-vote cards has decreased, with less than 30% of voters reporting using them in their decision.

-The HTV card in different locations
+Controversies

+How-to-vote cards have become quite controversial in elections, especially federal elections.

+2022

+Senator Pauline Hanson, who is the leader of the right-wing One Nation party (which typically preferences the Coalition over Labor and puts the Greens last), announced that the party would preference Labor ahead of the Liberals in five seats, all of which were held by members of the Moderate faction, in response to the Liberal Party preferencing the Jacqui Lambie Network over One Nation in Tasmania.
+The electorates in question were Bass (Tasmania), Goldstein (Victoria), North Sydney (New South Wales) and Sturt (South Australia).
+Hanson also announced that she would preference against independent Helen Haines in the Victorian seat of Indi.
+However, the Liberals did benefit from One Nation's preferences in the Liberal-held seat of Braddon in Tasmania, which was previously a marginal seat (but in 2022 became a "fairly safe" seat).
+Hanson also assured that the party would still preference Liberal candidates in most other seats, as well as candidates from the other branches of the Coalition (i.e. the Nationals in rural electorates, the Liberal Nationals in Queensland and the Country Liberals in the Northern Territory).